 5 Comics That Are Funny and Relatable

 While classic comics are often dismissed nowadays for being ‘boomer humor’, there are still many of them that are relevant and entertaining.
 There are also relatively modern ones that make us chuckle from time to time.
-The purpose of these comics is to make you laugh and also reflect on your own life.
+The purpose of these comics is to make you laugh (just like the purpose of sign up offers at William Hill will is to have fun) but also to reflect on your own life.
 This list includes classics, modern comics, and webcomics.

 Hägar the Horrible

 One of the immortal classics, Hägar the Horrible is a Viking, created by Dick Brown and his family.
 As a stereotypical Viking, he wants to fight, lead, conquer, and drink.
 He is also faced with family members and their issues, like his wife Helga, having typical problems of a housewife, daughter Honi, who can’t choose between getting married and dedicating her life to a career, and son Hamlet, who is not adjusted to the Viking society due to his love of reading.
 There is a rich cast of characters, with everyman situations and problems.

 The Merc with a Mouth is not, by a long shot, a good guy.
 This is a guy who sometimes works for the greater good and other times for himself.
 He can be very kind and unbelievably cruel.
 Deadpool is from the Marvel universe and has frequently run across the X-Men and Spiderman, making the lives of his allies and enemies miserable with his exploits and sense of humor, as well as him breaking the 4th wall.
 As an immortal character that is seriously sick, both mentally and physically, Deadpool is what you would expect a hyped-up teen with a weird sense of humor would create.